AFLplusplus/AFLplusplus/README.md

 ### Unicorn

-For non-Linux binaries you can use afl++'s unicorn mode which can emulate anything you want - for the price of speed and user written scripts.
+For non-Linux binaries you can use AFL++'s unicorn mode which can emulate anything you want - for the price of speed and user written scripts.
 See [unicorn_mode](unicorn_mode/README.md).